Dental Bonding Redondo Beach

 Redondo Beach patients who undergo dental bonding will be able to maintain their results for many years as long as they continue to practice regular dental hygiene.
 But there are a few other tips that patients should also know about.

-- Stains – Avoid tea, coffee, and wine.
-Dental bonding is porous and will absorb these beverages and stain.
+- Stains– Avoid tea, coffee, and wine.
+Dental bonding is porous and will absorb these beverages and stain over time.

 Dental bonding can sometimes last up to 10 years if you maintain proper oral hygiene.
 Once your dental bonding has reached the end of its lifespan, you’ll need to get them adjusted or replaced.